Moss' logic for ordered coalgebras: Base in a category with a factorisation system

 is clearly not preserved by $T$. \end{exa}

-We list examples of endofunctors of the category $\Pos$ that admit finite bases.
+\paragraph{Preservation of order embeddings.} We now list examples of endofunctors of the category $\Pos$ that admit finite bases.
 We start with the preservation of order-embeddings.

 \begin{exa} All Kripke-polynomial endofunctors~\eqref{eq:kripke-polynomial} of the category $\Pos$ preserve order-embeddings.
 This is essentially proved in~\cite{bkpv12}, Examples~5.3 and~6.3, for the case of Kripke polynomial endofunctors of $\Pre$.
-One only needs to notice that order-embeddings in $\Pos$ are precisely the order-reflecting monotone injective maps of the underlying preorders. \end{exa}

-In fact, the class of endofunctors of $\Pos$ that preserve order-embeddings is quite large.
+One only needs to notice that order-embeddings in $\Pos$ are precisely the order-reflecting monotone injective maps of the underlying preorders. \end{exa} In fact, the class of endofunctors of $\Pos$ that preserve order-embeddings is quite large.
 It includes all functors that preserve certain lax diagrams called \emph{exact squares}, see~\cite{guitart} or~\cite{bkpv11}.

 \begin{defi} A lax square

 in $\Pos$ is called exact, if $fa \leq_C gb$ entails the existence of $w$ in $P$ such that both $a \leq_A p_0 w$ and $p_1 w \leq_B b$ hold.